xmos/lib_audio_dsp/doc/run_time_control_guide/index.rst

 each parameter along with its type and name can be found in the :ref:`dsp_stages_section` section in the DSP components document.
 For volume control, there is a command named `CMD_VOLUME_CONTROL_TARGET_GAIN` that can be updated at run time to set the volume.
 This command is defined in the generated header file "cmds.h".
-This will be placed into the build directory at `src.autogen/common/cmds.h` and contain all the command IDs for all the stage types that were found by CMake.
+This will be placed into the build directory at `src.autogen/common/cmds.h`, which contains all the command IDs for all the stage types that were found by CMake.

-It is also possible to see the available control parameters, along with the values they will be set to, while designing the pipeline in python.
+It is also possible to see the available control parameters, along with the values they will be set to, while designing the pipeline in Python.
 This can be done using the `get_config` method of the stage as shown below.

 .. literalinclude:: ../../test/pipeline/doc_examples/run_time_control.py
    :language: python
    :start-after: # start config
    :end-before: # end config

-Which will print this dictionary of parameters.
+This will print this dictionary of parameters:

 .. literalinclude:: ../../test/pipeline/doc_examples/run_time_dsp/config.txt